EVPN-VXLAN Configuration

 - admin Switch Password: < password created during switch initialization >

-- afc_admin Account Password: < new password for the afc_admin account >
+- Service Account Password: < new password for the afc_admin account >

-- Confirm afc_admin Account Password: < new password for the afc_admin account >
+- Confirm Service Account Password: < new password for the afc_admin account >

 Note: Switch IP addresses can be entered in a comma-separated list or in one or more ranges.
-If the IP addresses provided include devices not supported by AFC or switches with different credentials, a “Discovery Partially Successful” warning message appears after the import.
+If the IP addresses provided include devices not supported by Fabric Composer or switches with different credentials, a “Discovery Partially Successful” warning message appears after the import.

-This step creates a new afc_admin account on all the switches for API access from AFC.
+This step creates a new afc_admin account on all the switches for API access from Fabric Composer.

 Step 3 Review the list of imported switches in the Maintenance > Switches window and verify that the health status of each switch is HEALTHY, BUT… Hovering over the health status value of an individual switch provides additional details.